Things to do when you are feeling lonely

 When people are lonely, they feel empty and unwanted.
 They crave human contact, but in their minds, it is so difficult to accomplish that.

 Causes for feeling lonely can be different, both physical, or psychological.
-Major causes are moving away from the family, divorce, death of someone close, or staying home due to financial problems.
+Major causes are moving away from the family, divorce, the death of someone close, or staying home due to financial problems.

 People with low self-confidence are also lonely because they believe that they are unworthy of the attention of other people.
 Low-self confidence or self-esteem can lead to isolation and chronic illness too.